ErikRosengren/CppLog/README.md

 # Logging-Cpp
-A very simple coloured logging implementation.
+A very simple logging implementation with coloured output and file support.